theopn/haunted-tiles/x11/readme.md

 # README.md

-These are scripts and config files related to my i3 environment.
+These are scripts and config files to my i3 environment.
-It is essentially the mirror of my Sway config (or vice versa).
+It is essentially a mirror of my Sway config (or vice versa).
-Though largely unmaintained, it should work other than device-specific settings.
+I stopped adding new features to it, but it should work without a problem (other than device specific settings to my Framework 13).

 ## Installation